trolologuy/trolologuy.github.io/docs/README.md

 ## <font-awesome-icon icon="language"/> Spoken Languages
 *Traveling and getting to know new cultures is an activity I value a lot.*
-*So far __I lived more than ten years abroad__ (Poland since 7 months, Germany for 11 years and France for the rest).
+*So far __I lived more than ten years abroad__ (Poland for a year, Germany for 11 years and France for the rest).
 Moving to a new country and the required adaptability and flexibility have become a second nature for me.
 Spending time abroad allowed me to become more open-minded and adaptable.
 In the upcoming years I'd like to move to Canada <font-awesome-icon :icon="['fab', 'canadian-maple-leaf']" />, New Zealand or Australia to further improve those skills and challenge myself even further*

 - :fr: French (Native speaker)
 - :de: German (C2)